m2osw/snaplogger/README.md

 # Introduction

-The snaplogger started based on the functionality offered by the `log.cpp/.h` from the **libsnapwebsites** and various features of the **log4cplus** library.
+The `snaplogger` started based on the functionality offered by the `log.cpp/.h` from the **libsnapwebsites** and various features of the **log4cplus** library.

 The current version allows all our Snap! projects to log errors to files, the syslog, and the console.
+An extension allows for the logs to be sent over the network (on top of the syslog capabilities).

 ## Features